-- 37. In calculating the amount of council tax reduction, fractions of less than half a penny are rounded down and fractions of half a penny or more are rounded up. - 38.
+- 39. In calculating the amount of council tax reduction, fractions of less than half a penny are rounded down and fractions of half a penny or more are rounded up. - 40.
 For working-age applicants, there is a minimum weekly entitlement of £1.00 a week.
-This means that if the calculation results in an amount less than £1.00 a week, no reduction is awarded. - 39.
+This means that if the calculation results in an amount less than £1.00 a week, no reduction is awarded. - 41.
+The calculation of council tax reductions begins with weekly council tax liability, from which is deducted any non-dependant deductions and any appropriate sanctions.
+The resulting figure is the maximum council tax reduction award.
+This is reduced further if the applicant has income above the appropriate amount for living expenses.
+In the case of pensioners, council tax reduction is withdrawn gradually (sometimes known as the taper) as income increases, until entitlement is extinguished altogether.
+Working-age applicants with income above the amount for living expenses receive a reduction of between 10% and 100% depending on their income (see paragraph 10) up to an upper income limit beyond which no reduction is payable. - 42.
 Where an applicant is jointly liable for council tax with other residents at the same dwelling, the council tax set by the authority (less any discount) is divided by the number of people jointly liable and the applicant's council tax reduction is based on their share.
 This does not apply in the case of a student where they are excluded from entitlement to council tax reduction, or a partner of the applicant.